virteal/side/README.md

 performance wise when the associated cost is low compared to a cache miss, a miss that typically involves an IO operation.

-To use async functions, sync functions must cache async results.
-Side.slot() and Side.cache() help about that.
+To use async functions, sync functions must cache async results. `Side.slot()` and `Side.cache()` help about that.
 They work with promises too.
 Please note that each side action has its own new cache.
-To manage caches with long lived results, "memoize" type of solutions may help; there are multiple npm packages that implement it and other caching schemes.
+To manage caches with longer lived results, "memoize" type of solutions may help; there are multiple npm packages that implement it and other caching schemes.

 The implementation uses promises.
-Action objects created using Side() are thenables.
-As a result, Promise.all() and Promise.race() work on them.
+Side action objects created using `Side()` are thenables.
+As a result, `Promise.all()` and `Promise.race()` work on them.

 Unfortunately this does not work for "write" type of code.
-Such code cannot be run multiple times or else multiple writes accumulate and this is not usually the desired effect.
+Such code cannot run multiple times or else multiple writes accumulate and this is not usually the desired effect.
 Hence, write code cannot run synchronously unless some special code detects and/or avoid double writes.

 A solution is to postpone writes until all reads are done, when possible.
-Another one is to provide routines to erase side effects, routines to be run when a block occurs.
+Another one is to provide routines to erase side effects, routines to run when a block occurs.
 In that case, code is included in a transaction and no other side action can run until the transaction is done.
-This is a kind of global mutex over a global shared memory.
 A third solution is to avoid double writes by remembering that a write was done already, ie caching writes.

 ### Lambda usage: